SurinShah/Android-App/README.md

 # 🎨 Artist Search App (Android)

 The **Artist Search App** is a Jetpack Compose-based Android application that allows users to search for artists using the Artsy API, view artist details, artworks, and similar artists, and manage their favorites list.
 The app supports both authenticated and guest users, with features dynamically adapting based on login state.
-This project was built as part of CSCI 571 Assignment 4 at USC.

 ---